yi-zh/yi-zh.github.io/index.md

 My current research focuses on advancing theories and algorithms in global optimization for Mixed-Integer Nonlinear Programming (MINLP), developing AI-powered optimization software, and enabling data-driven decision-making in manufacturing.
 Among all the projects I'm working on, now I have a particular interest in [The Pooling Problem](https://link.springer.com/chapter/10.1007/978-1-4757-3532-1_9) and [Quadratic Unconstrained Binary Optimization (QUBO)](https://en.wikipedia.org/wiki/Quadratic_unconstrained_binary_optimization).

-In my research journey (as some might see on [Google Scholar](https://scholar.google.com/citations?user=QAZD5GMAAAAJ&hl=en)), I enjoyed collaborating with outstanding professionals—whether students, engineers, or professors—to achieve meaningful breakthroughs, step by step.
+In my research journey (as some might see on [Google Scholar](https://scholar.google.com/citations?user=QAZD5GMAAAAJ&hl=en)), I enjoyed collaborating with outstanding professionals to achieve meaningful breakthroughs, step by step.
 For more details of my experience, please check my [LinkedIn](https://www.linkedin.com/in/yi-zhang-433567132/).

 <!--
 Before beginning my true research journey (as some might see on [Google Scholar](https://scholar.google.com/citations?user=QAZD5GMAAAAJ&hl=en)), I had always envisioned becoming a teacher, unaware of terms like 'academic' or 'professor.'
 However, destiny led me down a slightly different path, where I discovered that my true goal is to collaborate with outstanding professionals—whether students, engineers, or professors—to achieve meaningful breakthroughs, step by step.
 I may take on various roles within a team, not necessarily as the leader, but I always position myself to be responsible for driving the core advancements.